 SOLOMON & HIS WIVES

 Because of the many wives Solomon had, we are not covering any of them.
-But, we want to consider how Solomon’s love for woman caused him to fall away from God in his later years.
+But, we want to consider how Solomon’s excessive love for women caused him to fall away from God in his later years.
 Solomon spent his time trying everything under the sun to learn wisdom and folly so he can teach others.
 However, Solomon’s desires caused him to marry strange wives that served heathen Gods.

 When a person has too much emotion and “loves” (inordinately) too deeply, it tends to cause a person to ignore unrighteousness in a person.
 Solomon had an inordinate “love” that causes him to lose sight of God.
 Not all emotions, infatuations or attraction is real love.
 Inordinate affections actually borders on a type of lust… a strong desire that a person JUST HAS TO HAVE THEM.
 More on this later in this series.